andresacor/Video-animated-card/README.md

 # Video-animated-card
-This's a card animated with a video maked in HTML, CSS JAVASCRIPT.
+This's a card animated with a video maked in HTML, CSS, JAVASCRIPT.